International Business Administration

 - The European University Viadrina offers a German preparatory course.
 Further information ...

-A certificate of the required language knowledge must at the latest be presented at the time of enrollment (for the winter semester mid/end of August; for the winter semester mid/end of February) in the original.
+The original certificate of the required language knowledge must be presented at the latest at time of enrollment (for the winter semester mid/end of August; for the summer semester mid/end of February).

 Please arrange for the language certificate to be sent directly from the test institute to the admissions office.
 Copies – notarized or not – will not be accepted.